 The Green Dot is a European trademark that producers and suppliers include on their packaging advising consumers that they have contributed financially to the recycling of the products packaging.
 In Ireland, it means they are members of Repak.
 It does not mean that all packaging supplied is recyclable.

-Is it okay to have your personal information on personal papers and documents when they are being recycled in a recycle centre?
+Is it okay to have personal information on papers and documents when they are being recycled?